-- 550-3 BEST PRACTICES IN E-BUSINESS: CONCEPTS, MODELS, AND APPLICATIONS.
+550-3 BEST PRACTICES IN E-BUSINESS: CONCEPTS, MODELS, AND APPLICATIONS.
 This course provides an overview of e-Business and how it differs from traditional business, including marketing, management, technological and legal issues.
-Requirements: Entry into the MBA Program. - 551-3 TECHNOLOGY FOUNDATIONS OF E-BUSINESS.
-Provides managers with a basic understanding of technology used to develop, implement and maintain an e-Business.
 Requirements: Entry into the MBA Program.

+551-3 TECHNOLOGY FOUNDATIONS OF E-BUSINESS.
+Provides managers with a basic understanding of technology used to develop, implement, and maintain an e-Business.
+Requirements: Entry into the MBA Program.

-- 552-3 MARKETING STRATEGIES FOR E-BUSINESS.
+552-3 MARKETING STRATEGIES FOR E-BUSINESS.
 New marketing opportunities made available by the Internet are identified and linked with the theory and practice of each functional core area of marketing.
-Requirements: Entry into the MBA Program. - 554-3 THE ECONOMIC AND REGULATORY ENVIRONMENT OF E-BUSINESS.
-The economics of the Internet and eBusiness.
-Regulation of communications and eBusiness by the Federal Communications Commission and the states.
-Future trends for eBusiness.
-Requirements: Entry into the MBA Program. - 555-3 SUPPLY-CHAIN MANAGEMENT FOR E-BUSINESS.
+Requirements: Entry into the MBA Program.

+554-3 THE ECONOMIC AND REGULATORY ENVIRONMENT OF E-BUSINESS.
+The economics of the Internet and e-Business.
+Regulation of communications and e-Business by the Federal Communications Commission and the states.
+Future trends for e-Business.
+Requirements: Entry into the MBA Program.

+555-3 SUPPLY-CHAIN MANAGEMENT FOR E-BUSINESS.
 The use of e-Business technologies to manage material and information flow.
 Topics include global sourcing decisions, distribution systems, logistics, forecasting, and inventory planning.
-Requirements: Entry into the MBA Program. - 556-3 ADVANCED ONLINE RESEARCH.
+Requirements: Entry into the MBA Program.

+556-3 ADVANCED ONLINE RESEARCH.
 Online research for use in business, industry, and other decision-making situations.
 Includes finding, retrieving, evaluating, and interpreting online information.
+Emphasis on strategic, managerial implications.

+557-3 ERP BUSINESS PROCESSES AND RISK MANAGEMENT.
+The role of Enterprise Resource Planning (ERP) software in the e-Business environment will be explored using SAP.
+A risk management approach will be emphasized.
+Prerequisite: ACCT 501.

+558-3 CYBERLAW.
+Addresses legal issues presented by cyberspace and related technology.
+Students learn legal issues, law, and application of law by case method.

-Emphasis on strategic, managerial implications. - 559-1.5 ADVANCED TOPICS IN E-BUSINESS.
+559-1.5 ADVANCED TOPICS IN E-BUSINESS.
 Current legal, financial, and technical topics as related to e-Business.
 Requirements: Entry into the MBA Program.

+560-3 PRACTICUM IN E-BUSINESS.
+E-business development process; development of e-business plans in organizations, moving from the initial inception of the idea to one step removed from its implementation.
+Prerequisites: EBUS 550 plus 9 credits in e-Business elective courses.

+597-3 INDEPENDENT STUDY IN E-BUSINESS.
+Topical areas in greater depth or project work unavailable in regular courses.
+Individual readings and/or research projects.
+Prerequisites: consent of instructor and associate dean.